PTSD Treatment

 How Does Someone Get PTSD?

-The exact nature of this event can vary widely.
+The exact nature of a traumatic event can vary widely.
 Our patients have developed PTSD due to military combat, physical or sexual assault, neglect, abuse, domestic violence, a robbery, a fire, a medical diagnosis, or simply being witness to an event like a car accident.

-As a result of witnessing the event, the brain releases certain chemicals to respond to stress, which at its worst, can change hormone levels to the point of lasting PTSD.
+As a result of witnessing the event, the brain releases certain chemicals to respond to stress, which at its worst, can alter hormone levels enough to cause lasting PTSD.

-Some evidence suggests that inherited genes at least partially cause PTSD.
-Some studies have shown that a family history of anxiety disorders or a more aggressive temperament can become an increased risk.
-The risk for PTSD also increases if the trauma happens earlier in life, is combined with anxiety or substance use disorders, or the individual doesn't have a strong family support system.
+Some evidence suggests that inherited genes may partially cause PTSD.
+Studies have shown that a family history of anxiety disorders or a more aggressive temperament can increase the risk.
+The likelihood also rises if the trauma occurs early in life, is combined with anxiety or substance use disorders, or if the individual lacks a strong support system.

 How is PTSD Treated?

 Comprehensive treatment for PTSD is essential.
-Fortunately, a few psychological treatment methods exist specifically to get to the bottom of this potentially debilitating mental health condition and come out healthier on the other side:
+Fortunately, several psychological treatment methods are specifically designed to address this potentially debilitating mental health condition and support long-term recovery:

 • General Therapy, including individual, family, and group therapy, to understand the symptoms and learn how to manage them.